Life with St Benedict – Pre-Order Now

 - Price: £6 plus p&p available directly by contacting Richard.

-- The book can also be bought at Alton Abbey in Hampshire, Bridge Books in Exeter, Choice Words in Newton Abbot, Devon, Oasis Christian Centre in Romsey, Portsmouth Cathedral Shop, Sarum College Bookshop in Salisbury, Wells Cathedral Shop and on Amazon.
+- The book can also be bought at Alton Abbey in Hampshire, Bridge Books in Exeter, Choice Words in Newton Abbot, Devon, Oasis Christian Centre in Romsey, Portsmouth Cathedral Shop, Sarum College Bookshop in Salisbury, The Rock Christian Bookshop in Teignmouth, Devon, Wells Cathedral Shop and on Amazon.

 - Do you have a Church Bookstall?
 Copies available on a favourable sale or return arrangement to help raise funds for your church – please contact Richard for details.

 - Click here for a PDF download and suggestions for group discussion.

 Richard was also honoured to be a contributor to The Power of Love, a collection of the top ten entries in Sermon of the Year 2019.
 Published by LWPT and Preach Magazine.
 Available from CPO.

 Quiet Days, Workshops etc